hasanmoudud/geocompr/main.md

 Nevertheless, we would like to encourage the practice of storing geographic and non-geographic data in a spatial DBMS while only attaching those subsets to R's global environment which are needed for further (geo-)statistical analysis.
 Please refer to @obe_postgis_2015 for a much more detailed description of the here presented SQL queries and a much more comprehensive introduction to PostgreSQL/PostGIS in general.
 PostgreSQL/PostGIS is a formidable choice as an open source spatial database.
-But the same is true for the lightweight SQLite/SpatiaLite database engine and GRASS which uses SQLite in the background (see section \@ref(grass)).
+But the same is true for the lightweight SQLite/SpatiaLite database engine and GRASS which uses SQLite in the background (see section \@ref(rgrass)).

 As a final note, if your data is even getting to big for PostgreSQL/PostGIS and you require massive spatial data management and query performance, then the logical next step is to use large-scale geographic querying on distributed computing systems, as for example, provided by GeoMesa (http://www.geomesa.org/) or GeoSpark [http://geospark.datasyslab.org/; @huang_geospark_2017].